JavierLimon/javier-blog/_posts/2020-09-25-execute-vault-testing.md

 Hashicorp offers Vault in Linux, Mac and Windows.

-Vault, depending on the OS you can have one or more ways to installed, as it is always recommended to install manually in production, this is because you need a consistent version of vault and know everything is working properly, if someone upgrade the machine and change the vault binary with a newer version, some of the commands, or even it can loss the communication with other vault servers in case you have a cluster, so in this case is the method we going to use.
+Vault, depending on the OS, have one or more ways to be installed, it is always recommended to install manually in production.
+This is because you need a consistent version of vault to know everything is working properly, if someone upgrade the vault binary with a newer version, is possibly some of the commands can stop to work, or even you can loss the communication with vault cluster.
+We going to use the manually install.

 > If you update by accident Vault in production, you can loss compatibility and connectivity with the cluster.

 > You need to remember that the Dev method in vault is only recommended for testing purposes and is more insecure and is not recommended by any way running for production.